You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Praise, for all its positivity, is still a judgment.
 However well-meaning we are with saying “good job,” we run the risk of adding what we think to what our kids do.
 Done too often, and they begin to rely on our opinion instead of theirs.

-Picture the child who climbs the playground structure over and over, each time turning to his mom for approval.
-He isn’t motivated to climb on his own, but only for her reaction when he does.
-And when she doesn’t respond in the way he hopes or expects, he might think that he didn’t do a good job.
+Picture the child who climbs monkey bars at the playground over and over, each time turning to her mom for approval.
+She isn’t motivated to climb on her own, but only for her reaction when she does.
+And when she doesn’t respond in the way she hopes or expects, she might think that she didn’t do a good job.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.